 □The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). □The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
-You receive your care from a provider who is eligible to provide services under Original Medicare.
-As a member of our plan, you can receive your care from either a network provide or an out-of-network provider (for more about this, see Section 2 in this chapter).

-The providers in our i network are e listed ii n the Provider Directory (MyUHC.c om/ Con nmunityP lan).
+"Medically necessary" means the the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. at ☐ You receive your care from a provider who is eligible to provide services under Original Medicare.
+As a member of our plan, you can receive your care from either a network provide er or an out-of-network provider (for more about this, see Section 2 in this chapter). ☐ The providers in our network are listed in the Provider Directory (MyUHCMedicare.com)).